zhouzypaul/ogbench/README.md

 # How to use the reference implementations

-OGBench also provides Jax-based reference implementations of six offline goal-conditioned RL algorithms (GCBC, GCIVL, GCIQL, QRL, CRL and HIQL).
+OGBench also provides JAX-based reference implementations of six offline goal-conditioned RL algorithms (GCBC, GCIVL, GCIQL, QRL, CRL and HIQL).
 They are provided in the `impls` directory as a **standalone** codebase.
 You can safely remove the other parts of the repository if you only need the reference implementations